ani979/my-portfolio/README.md

-# my-portfolio
+# Animesh Shrivastava's portfolio

-This is my professional portfolio
+This is my professional portfolio.
+It uses AWS and ReactJS.